 A frequently asked question about Mexico City travel concerns safety.
 So, is Mexico City safe?
-The quick answer: absolutely!
+Generally, yes.

 How can we be so sure?
-The US State Department has given the country of Mexico the exact same travel advisory level that it’s given France, the UK, and Germany—all four are given a “Level 2” rating.
-The region of Mexico City also has a Level 2 rating—which simply means that visitors should “exercise caution” (you know, as you should in any big city).
-So: Mexico City is just as safe as France.
-Feel comfortable going to Paris?
-Then you should feel comfortable going to Mexico City.
+Before the pandemic, the US State Department gave the country of Mexico the same travel advisory level as France, the UK, and Germany—all four were given a “Level 2” rating.
+The region of Mexico City also had a Level 2 rating—which simply means that visitors should “exercise caution” (you know, as you should in any big city).

 Pro tip: Alongside a good safety rating, Mexico City is also extremely accessible.
 There are tons of cheap flights to Mexico City, most people don’t need a visa to visit, and there’s really no bad time to go.